-The "Service Management" functions takes care of
+The "Service Management" functions include

 - a. assessment of service suitability by verification of the Provider's Service Catalog,

 - b. the establishment of a Service Agreement between User and Provider of a Cross Support, possibly including configuration profiles to execute the supports,

 - c. the Service Planning and Scheduling

 - d. the Service Execution, and

 - e. the Service Accounting